samuelarogbonlo/IFT-BizIntelligence-Ops/README.md

 * Shutdown the containers with `make down`

 Based on the solution provided by integrating PostgreSQL, DBT, and Grafana, we've established a robust data pipeline for data extraction, transformation, and visualization.

+> **_NOTE_**
+- The `dbt-utils` package was installed to set up the project for future scalability for good practices in data transformations and testing.
+While it is not directly used here, I believe its inclusion reflects an approach to ensure the project can easily incorporate advanced features and data quality checks in subsequent iterations in the future.

 ## Author
 - Samuel Arogbonlo - [GitHub](https://github.com/samuelarogbonlo)